Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Preliminaries and problem formulation

-Considering a generic DC microgrid consisting of $N$ ($N>1$) nodes, whose electrical network has been reduced by Kron reduction \citep{dorfler2013TCSI}.
+Consider a DC microgrid consisting of $N$ ($N>1$) nodes \hwzh{ and $M$ power lines}, whose electrical network has been reduced by Kron reduction \citep{dorfler2013TCSI}.

-A general electrical scheme of the $i$-th DG is shown in Fig. \ref{fig:scheme_DG} \citep{Trip2019average}, where $V_{t_i}$ denotes the output voltage of the Buck converter of the $i$-th DG, $L_{t_i}$ and $C_{t_i}$ denote the inductance and capacitance of the LC filter respectively.
-Following standard practices \citep{SchifferJ2016,cucuzzella2018robust,Trip2019average,nahata2020}, we have
+A general electrical scheme of the $i$-th DG is shown in Fig. \ref{fig:scheme_DG}, where $V_{t_i}$ denotes the output voltage of the Buck converter of the $i$-th DG, $L_{t_i}$ and $C_{t_i}$ denote the inductance and capacitance of the LC filter respectively.
+Following standard practices \citep{SchifferJ2016,nahata2020}, we have $V_{t_i}=u_i$, where $V_{t_i}$ is the output voltage of the $i$-th DG converter, and $u_i$ is the associated control signal for this converter.
+Let $\bm V_t=[V_{t_1},\cdots,V_{t_N}]^T$ and $\bm u=[u_1,\cdots,u_N]^T$.
+Then